 And China specifically doesn’t have to be the vessel for an immersion into something new.

 “Do you think it’s good for someone to live abroad?”
 I ask.

 “Absolutely,” King says.
 “I think that a lot of Americans, like many countries, are pretty insulated because of the wealth and popularity of America.
 A lot of people want to be here.
 The people that are born here and are Americans, I think sometimes take that for granted and devalue the lessons that can be learned from other languages and cultures.”

 “When you go abroad, as an American, there are certain expectations, but a lot of people like Americans for what they used to be, which is empathetic, supportive of the underdog, whether that be an immigrant or a country trying to find its feet.
 I think Americans should get back to that and share that with the rest of the world.”

 There is a strange phenomenon in China.
 It’s common to see western men with Chinese women, yet when the roles are reversed, the odds of seeing a western woman with a Chinese man are slim.
 It begs the question, do Chinese men like western women?

-As a man with twelve years of experience living in various Asian cultures, I expected Max to have a solid understanding on the matter.
+As a man with twelve years of experience living in various Asian cultures, I expected King to have a solid understanding on the matter.

 “American women are way pickier and have such higher standards that Chinese men don’t meet.
-Given the reciprocal, many foreign men find Chinese ladies attractive, exotic, and there seems to be a reciprocal of that as well from the Chinese ladies.”
+Given the reciprocal, many foreign men find Chinese ladies attractive, exotic, and there seems to be a reciprocal of that as well from the Chinese ladies,” he explains.